My Grandma’s Chicken Buried in Vermicelli

 3

-Uncover, add the three cups of water and simmer on low heat for another 25 minutes to 30 until chicken tender.
+Uncover and pour in the 3 cups of water.
+Allow the chicken to simmer on low heat for another 25 to 30 minutes or until it's tender.

 4